 Examination skills have not changed much over time but the method of teaching has.
 Structured patient teaching sessions comprise much of the core work in the hospital.
 These provide high quality intensive teaching of both medicine and clinical skills and rely on the amazing generosity of the volunteer patients who come up to the hospital to give a few hours specifically for these teaching sessions.

 Everything from taking a blood pressure to inserting a urinary catheter or defibrillation is taught in a structured and safe environment of the skills lab.
 This ensures that students are confident and competent on models before they are released on the public.
 Here at the Trust we are involved in the setting up of clinical skill sessions in suturing, gloving and gowning, intramuscular and subcutaneous injections etc.

 Simulation has been expanded within the MBBS course at the JPUH and is present within the majority of Modules.
-The sessions take place in our newly appointed Simulation Suite.
+The sessions take place in the established Simulation Suite.
 Simulation gives the students the chance to diagnose and treat a variety of illnesses, using scenarios created by Medical Professionals.

-We have now completed 12 years in the Norwich Medical School at the James Paget University Hospital.
-The first entry was September 2002 when initial intake was 100 students and 12 years later it has risen to 168 students.
+We have now completed 18 years in the Norwich Medical School at the James Paget University Hospital.
+The first entry was September 2002 when initial intake was 100 students.
 We look forward to every Graduation day when it is always enormously satisfying and exciting to see how many students have graduated and will start their career with us at the JPUH.